 - Build a very basic version of your idea and ask for immediate feedback from potential customers

 - Present a problem and solution via Facebook/Instagram Ads and see what the response is like

-Darren Reighard, founder of Cars of Carlisle dives deep into the process of designing and prototyping their product:
+Cinquanta Cox-Smith, founder of Cinquanta Cox-Smith dives deep into the process of designing and prototyping their product:

 How To Find The Right Developer For Your Podcast

 If you (or others on your team) don't have the necessary coding/design skills to build the product on your own, finding the right developer for your podcast is a critical piece to bringing your idea to life.

 - Have a very clear understanding of what your product (or MVP) will look like

 - Understand what the details of the user experience will look like (pages, how users sign up, backend administrative details, billing, reports etc).
 It may help to draw out the prototype and UX experience on a design platform such as Sketch